 Coolshop: We’d almost forgotten about Coolshop as their prices are often not that competitive these days, but their Black Friday deals are already live and definitely worth checking out!

-eBuyer: The electronics retailer is gearing up for plenty of Black Friday deals, making it noteworthy for those of you looking to upgrade your PC, get a new TV, or get hold of some accessories.
+eBuyer: A series of daily deals have already begun over at eBuyer, all to get you in the mood for Black Friday.
+It’s a noteworthy site for those of you looking to upgrade your PC, get a new TV, or get hold of some accessories.

 GAME: Oh, GAME.
-The purple retailer has a rough time last year when their website fell to overwhelming demand.
-It also doesn’t help that their delivery promises during busy periods is absolutely shocking (something I experienced first-hand last year.)
-That said, success this year is absolutely crucial to the retailer so, hopefully, they will be prepared as their offers in 2015 were actually pretty good.
+The purple retailer is somewhat notorious for their website buckling under heavy loads.
+It also doesn’t help that their delivery promises during busy periods is absolutely shocking (something I have experienced first-hand.)
+That said, success this year is absolutely crucial to the retailer so, hopefully, they will be prepared as their offers are actually pretty good.

 GamersGate: Often forgotten (and annoyingly confused with a certain ridiculous movement) GamersGate are still around and doing business.
 Their usual offers aren’t much to shout about but they still could surprise us.
 A Black Friday Pre-Sale has already begun if you’re looking for price cuts on some less mainstream PC titles.

-Green Man Gaming: GMG have announced that they will be dishing out discounts over the entire Black Friday Weekend.
-While their prices as of late haven’t been brilliant, it’s worth creating an account to ensure you don’t miss out on any potential great deals.
+Green Man Gaming: GMG have been warming up for Black Friday with a series of rotating deals since last week, including giving away free games while stocks last.
+Their prices as of late haven’t been brilliant, but it’s worth creating an account to ensure you don’t miss out on any potential great deals.
 This is because they have got rid of their voucher codes, instead automatically applying discounts at the checkout for registered users.

 John Lewis: Just a splash page for now, but John Lewis will continue their tradition of price matching their competitors.
 Although we’ll likely see the best prices from specialist shops, we’re not counting out the one-stop department stores.
 They’ve been known to have the occasional steal when it comes to console bundles.

-Microsoft Store: Microsoft have confirmed that they will be doing some deals on their online store, so we could see some surprise offers direct from the Xbox makers themselves this year.
+Microsoft Store: Microsoft have confirmed that they will be doing some deals on their online store, specifically for the Xbox One consoles (most likely for the S line, not the shiny new X’s with their 4K deliciousness.)
 It’s also worth a look if you’re after a Surface tablet and / or accessories, although chances are you’ll still need to spend a fair bit to get one.

-NIS America Store: Although there hasn’t been anything confirmed, there have been rumblings that the JRPG publisher will be doing Black Friday deals on their own store.
+NIS America Store: Although there hasn’t been anything confirmed, there have been rumblings that the Japanese games publisher will be doing Black Friday deals on their own store.

 Overclockers: The PC specialists usually get involved in the Black Friday madness, so you can expect some big reductions across their store.
 Their discounted stock is usually limited, though, so be ready to strike to get those PC hardware upgrades.